Redistricting in Pennsylvania

-Redistricting in Pennsylvania refers to the decennial process of redrawing state legislative and federal congressional districts in Pennsylvania.
+Redistricting in Pennsylvania refers to the decennial process of redrawing state legislative and federal congressional districts in the U.S. state of Pennsylvania.

 United States congressional redistricting

 2001–2011

 Before the 2000 election, the Pennsylvania House of Representatives was evenly split with 100 members from the Republican and Democratic parties and 3 vacancies.
 After the 2000 election, there were 104 Republican house seats and 99 Democratic seats.
 Republicans also maintained control of the Pennsylvania State Senate, with 30 Republican seats and 20 Democratic seats.
 Republicans also controlled the Pennsylvania governorship.
 This would ensure the 2000 census redistricting process was led by the Republican-controlled Pennsylvania General Assembly.
 Following the 2000 census, Pennsylvania Republicans would have full state control of the redistricting process.

 Pennsylvania Senate Bill 1200 was introduced by Republican State Senators Brightbill and Lemmond on November 16, 2001.
 On December 10, 2001, the Senate considered amendments to Senate Bill 1200.
 A Republican amendment was ultimately agreed to.
 The version of Senate Bill 1200 that eventually passed the Senate contained a population deviation of twenty-four persons.
 After an amendment by the Pennsylvania House of Representatives, that chamber passed Senate Bill 1200 on December 12, 2001.
 The version of Senate Bill 1200 that passed the House had a total population deviation of nineteen persons.
 It also maintained two minority-majority districts in the Philadelphia area, created one open seat in the southeastern part of the Commonwealth and paired two Democratic incumbents in the same district.
 One Democratic incumbent was paired against one Republican incumbent.
 The Senate refused to concur in the amendments to Senate Bill 1200 offered by the House of Representatives.
 A Conference Committee was appointed and a plan was eventually devised that contained a nineteen-person deviation.
 This Conference Committee Report on Senate Bill 1200 was passed by the Senate on January 3, 2002 and by the House of Representatives later the same day.
 It was signed into law by Governor Mark Schweiker on January 7, 2002.